kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

       hurt performance we propose to accept this limitation (if needed a better algorithm may be proposed as a separate KEP).

-   1. For the remaining potential victims, using binary search across priorities find the minimal priority N for which scheduling the preemptor can be achieved without preempting any victims with priority higher than N. This allows to reduce the potential cascaiding preemptions later.
+   1. For the remaining potential victims, using binary search across priorities (not across the list of victims) find the minimal priority N for which scheduling the preemptor can be achieved without preempting any victims with priority higher than N. This allows to reduce the potential cascading preemptions later.

    1. Eliminate all victims from the potential victims list that have priority higher than N.